How to apply

 2. Full application for a grant – more detailed supporting information

-- If the Trustees decide they are able to consider the project further, they will invite the completion of a full application form by 15 March (sent to each such applicant in January) and this requests a detailed explanation of the work to be done, how this will be achieved and the results and outputs that are being sought, as well as more detailed financial information
+- If the Trustees decide they are able to consider the project further, they will invite the completion of a full application form.
+This requests a detailed explanation of the work to be done, how it will be achieved and the results and outputs that are being sought, as well as more detailed financial information

 - In the case of research work a copy of the ethical approval will be required, as will CVs, lists of publications etc. Please note that The Evelyn Trust is a funder and not a sponsor of medical research projects.
 You should contact the organisation that sponsors your research if Ethics Committees request sponsors’ opinions or peer reviews i.e. the University, Hospital or organisation which employs you.
 In the case of the University of Cambridge you should contact the Research Governance Office at the School of Clinical Medicine.